Fes Festival of World Sacred Music 2018

 24th edition: 22-30 June 2018

 The Fes Festival of World Sacred Music provisional programme for 2018 is now available – contact us for details.
 The theme is Ancestral Arts.
-Order your pass or tickets to individual concerts through us, and we will deliver them to your guesthouse, free of charge within the medina.
+Ticket sales through Fez Riads are now closed.
+You can buy them on the Festival’s website or at the door.